awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Log.md

 After the archived redo logs are removed from your DB instance, you can't download them again to your DB instance\.
 Amazon RDS retains the archived redo logs outside of your DB instance to support restoring your DB instance to a point in time\.
 Amazon RDS retains the archived redo logs outside of your DB instance based on the backup retention period configured for your DB instance\.
 To modify the backup retention period for your DB instance, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.

+**Note**
+ If you are using JDBC on Linux to download archived redo logs, and you experience long latency times and connection resets, it could be caused by the default random number generator setting on your Java client\.
+We recommend setting your JDBC drivers to use a non\-blocking random number generator\.

 ## Accessing Transaction Logs<a name="Appendix.Oracle.CommonDBATasks.Log.Download"></a>

 Accessing transaction logs is supported for Oracle version 11\.2\.0\.4\.v11 and later, and 12\.1\.0\.2\.v7 and later\.